 • avoid unnecessary fees—we recommend having a professional trainer administer this evaluation for any formal records, but it is otherwise free to use (of course, donations are welcome!)

-We hope you find this useful and are able to give us feedback—whether negative or positive—on the draft/beta version linked just below!
-The last day for beta testing is April 10th, 2019.
+We hope you find this useful and were able to give us feedback—whether negative or positive—on the draft/beta version linked just below!
+The last day for beta testing was April 10th, 2019.
 We will post the final version when we are finished incorporating community feedback.